The 6-step Guide to Mastering French Phonetics

 1. Practice daily with a phonetic alphabet

-Of course, the best way to really master French phonetics is with the use of a really great French phonetic dictionary.
-Word Reference’s online phonetic dictionary is a great tool to use if you’re struggling with new words, and will act as a nice reminder of how individual letters function within words.
-You have access to both written and recorded versions of the words, including phonetic spellings.
+The best way to master French phonetics is with the use of a really great French phonetic dictionary.
+Word Reference’s online phonetic dictionary is a great tool to use if you’re struggling with new words.
+You have access to both written and audio versions of the words, including phonetic spellings.

-Note that the International Phonetic Alphabet is something you will see used on most learner websites.
+Note that the International Phonetic Alphabet (IPA) is something you will see on most learner websites.
 Presenting letters between backslash markings ( / / ), this phonetic alphabet shows how to pronounce words.

 I do recommend taking the time to learn the phonetic alphabet.
-French phonetic dictionaries focus on specific vowel and consonant sounds which pop up frequently in the French language, so once you’ve committed their IPA symbols to memory, you will have no trouble blind-reading new words written in IPA.
+Once you’ve learned the IPA symbols in French, you will have no trouble blind-reading new words in French phonetic dictionaries.

 2. Focus on French vowels